grobian/carbon-c-relay/carbon-c-relay.md

 present, destinations need not to be present, this allows for applying a global validation rule.
 Note that the cleansing rules are applied before validation is done, thus the data will not have duplicate spaces.
+The `route using` clause is used to perform a temporary modification to the key used for input to the consistent hashing routines.
+The primary purpose is to route traffic so that appropriate data is sent to the needed aggregation instances.

 Rewrite rules take a regular expression as input to match incoming metrics, and transform them into the desired new metric name.
 In the